Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 influence operations -- breakout scale https://www.brookings.edu/articles/the-breakout-scale-measuring-the-impact-of-influence-operations/
 infotainment
 ingroup/outgroup
-intellectual honesty -- 1 Is this true? intellectual honesty -- 2 What evidence do I have for and against this? intellectual honesty -- 3 Am I telling myself a certain narrative to avoid facing a truth I don’t like?
+innate desire to be useful, resourceful, valuable…and needed intellectual honesty -- 1 Is this true? intellectual honesty -- 2 What evidence do I have for and against this? intellectual honesty -- 3 Am I telling myself a certain narrative to avoid facing a truth I don’t like?